 - Q Do I take statins or change my diet and lifestyle to reduce cholesterol?

 - Q Does red yeast rice contain compounds to reduce cholesterol?

-- Q How can I naturally lower my LDL cholesterol?
+- Q How can Therapeutic Lifestyle Changes (TLC) lower my cholesterol?